IndustrialCodeGuy/Windows-Imaging-Utility/README.md

 Windows Imaging Utility is a standalone Windows application for disk imaging, Windows image deployment, and offline image servicing.
 It provides a graphical interface for common WIM and FFU workflows while using Windows' built-in deployment and storage tools underneath.

-The application is designed for use on full Windows and does not depend on WinPeGUI or any companion picker, BitLocker, or shell executables.
+The application is designed for use on Windows.

 ## Features